 10. What if I have an arrest warrant in Nevada but am out of state or the U.S.?

 People who leave Nevada with the knowledge they have a warrant in Nevada are considered fugitives.27 Being a fugitive is itself a crime that carries its own penalties.

 Depending on the case, suspected fugitives caught in another state and most countries may be extradited to Nevada to face charges.
 Predictably, suspected fugitives accused of felonies are more likely to be arrested and extradited than if they were accused of minor offenses, such as traffic tickets.

 All suspected fugitives are entitled to a hearing protesting the extradition order.
-Any jail time suspected fugitives serve in another state awaiting extradition will be credited towards their final sentence.28 And suspects who honestly did not know about the arrest warrant when they left Nevada may be able to be relieved of fugitive status.
+Any jail time suspected fugitives serves in another state awaiting extradition will be credited towards their final sentence.28 And suspects who honestly did not know about the arrest warrant when they left Nevada may be able to be relieved of fugitive status.

 Extradition is a complicated process with different rules for each jurisdiction.
 All suspects should hire counsel in both Nevada and the state or country where they are arrested in order to safeguard their rights and expedite the extradition process.29

-Note that non U.S. citizens with arrest warrants in Nevada are advised to retain legal counsel as soon as possible in effort to avoid immigration court and deportation.
+Note that non U.S. citizens with arrest warrants in Nevada are advised to retain legal counsel as soon as possible in an effort to avoid immigration court and deportation.
 Learn more about the criminal defense of immigrants in Nevada.

-10. How do I fight illegal arrest warrants in Nevada?
+11. How do I fight illegal arrest warrants?

 However, a faulty arrest warrant alone may not be enough to get the criminal charges dismissed.31